InHouse-Banana/DataScientistChallenge/README.md

 		![baseline_age](images/baseline_age.png)

-	- This plot is representative of the `BAL_AMT` features, which are mostly centered around 0 but there are some outliers, which for this exercise aren't discared though they could in further iterations.
+	- The following plot is representative of the `BAL_AMT` features, which are mostly centered around 0.
+However, there are some outliers which aren't discarded in this exercise though they could be discarded in further iterations of the model.

 		![baseline_distribution_numerical_features](images/baseline_distribution_numerical_features.png)

 	- The target `default.payment.next.month` is unbalanced hence, after doing the train/test split the minority class `default.payment.next.month = 1` will be upscaled.
-This is done at that stage otherwise there would be [information leakage](https://www.section.io/engineering-education/data-leakage/#:~:text=Data%20leakage%20is%20a%20problem,have%20exaggerated%20results%20during%20training.) from the training into the testing set.
+This is done at this stage otherwise there would be [information leakage](https://www.section.io/engineering-education/data-leakage/#:~:text=Data%20leakage%20is%20a%20problem,have%20exaggerated%20results%20during%20training.) from the train into the test set.

 		![baseline_targets_distribution](images/baseline_targets_distribution.png)